Loading...

 Getting there

-Glenwood Hot Springs sits in Colorado, Colorado.
+Glenwood Hot Springs sits in Glenwood Springs, Colorado.
 Arrive 10–15 minutes early.
 Cool mornings mean parking lots stay shaded longer here than in the South — pick the side facing into the sun later in the day.

 Who it's best for